47th CST leads USM radiological exercise

 |0

-This work, 47th CST leads USM radiological exercise [Image 1 of 5], by SSG Scott Tynes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 47th CST leads USM radiological exercise, by SSG Scott Tynes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT